close

 Allotments around the Netherlands

 Allotments can be found all over the Netherlands.
-The national organisation for allotments is called the Algemene Vereniging van Volkstuinen Nederland (AVVN).
-This website lists volkstuinen around the country, however, you would then need to contact the individual association to find out about available allotments and what rules apply when acquiring one.
+On the AVVN's website, you can find a list of all the volkstuinen across the country - but you would then need to contact the individual association to find out about available allotments and what rules apply when acquiring one.

 Kiri Scully